cctbx/cctbx_project/simtbx/diffBragg/README.md

 params.simulator.crystal.num_mosaicity_samples = 50
 ```

-## Can I verify that the output reflection table has the diffBragg model centroid position as xyzcal?
+## Can I verify that the output reflection table has for the `xyzcal` column the diffBragg model centroid positions?

 If one calls `hopper_utils.refine`, the returned reflection table will contain an `xyzcal.px` column that includes the diffBragg model dervied centroids.
 Look for a call to `get_new_xycalcs` in the source code of `hopper_utils.refine` for details.
-If the refl table passed to `hopper_utils.refine` already contained `xyzcal.px` (e.g. indexed refls), then this column will be renamed to `dials.xyzcal.px`. (same for `xyzcal.mm` and `xyzobs.mm.value`).
+If the refl table passed to `hopper_utils.refine` already contains `xyzcal.px` (e.g. indexed refls), then this column will be renamed to `dials.xyzcal.px`. (same for `xyzcal.mm` and `xyzobs.mm.value`).